jun-inoue/eDNAmap/README.md

 ---
 ## Citation
 Inoue, J. et al.
-Ocean eDNA Map: A Metabarcoding Web Tool for Comparing Marine Biodiversity, with Special Reference to Teleost Fish.
+eDNAmap: A Metabarcoding Web Tool for Comparing Marine Biodiversity, with Special Reference to Teleost Fish.
 Manuscript submitted for publication.

 ---
 ## Contact